 With the help of this apparatus, we will now study the dependence of the photoelectric effect on the following factors.

 - The intensity of incident radiation.

-- Potential difference between metal plate and collector.
+- A potential difference between metal plate and collector.

 - Frequency of incident radiation.